 Brita reports that she has created an album of photos from Panteria 2014 which took place recently in the Kingdom of the East.
 The photos are available to view on Shutterfly.

 Quivers and Quarrels, the SCA archery E-newsletter, is looking for a new Chronicler/editor.
 The current Chronicler will be leaving due to mundane job requirements.

-Caelin on Andrede reports that he has created several albums of photos from Spring Coronation 2014, which took place recently in the Kingdom of Ansteorra.
-The photos are available to view on Flickr.
+Viscountess Elashava bas Riva reports that she has created an album of photos and several videos from the recent Spring 2014 Coronation in the Kingdom of Northshield.
+The photos are available on Flickr, and the videos are on YouTube.